-- 2) Designate an appropriate health care advocate.
+- 1) Designate an appropriate health care advocate.
 This person may or may not also be your agent under a Medical Power of Attorney.
-Have her or him physically with you 24/7 if you are hospitalized and with you at medical appointments and at your telehealth visits.
-Your health care advocate can help keep you safe and also will hear medical and other information given to you that you might not hear or understand. - 3) Execute current Medical and Financial Powers of Attorney.
+Have her or him physically with you 24/7 if you are hospitalized and with you at medical appointments.
+Your health care advocate can help keep you safe and also will hear medical and other information given to you that you might not hear or understand. - 2) Execute current Medical and Financial Powers of Attorney.
 I recommend you designate a person who lives locally to be your agent under a Medical Power of Attorney.
-Medical providers seem not to converse well with out-of-town individuals. - 4) Develop and have supportive and kind relationships with yourself, family members, friends, and neighbors.
+Medical providers seem not to converse well with out-of-town individuals.

+- 3) Develop and have supportive and kind relationships with yourself, family members, friends, and neighbors.
 You cannot successfully age in place in a vacuum.
 You will need help.
 Unless you are a person of unlimited financial resources, you may need unpaid assistance.
-See also Section 31-10, "Home Care," for information about paid assistance. - 5) Make all necessary home modifications.
+See also Section 31-9, "Home Care," for information about paid assistance. - 4) Make all necessary home modifications.
 You need a safe and appropriate home environment.
 This might be your current home or a different home.
-See Section 31-5, "Creating a Safe Environment," and Section 31-6, "Seniors Handyman and Home Modification Programs." - 6) Install a lock box near the outside of your front door.
-I recommend using the type that attaches to the door or house trim versus the type that loops over the door-knob.
-These lock boxes cost around \$30 and are significantly less expensive than the cost of replacing or repairing your front door if the firemen have to break it open to reach you in an emergency. - 7) Cell phone.
-Always carry your cell phone with you everywhere, or wear a smart watch, especially if you are outdoors.
-Also, have an easy-to-reach telephone on each level of your home, especially in your bathrooms, bedroom, and kitchen. - 8) Plan for potential functional and physical changes due to any progressive medical conditions and diseases you have.
-See also Section 31-9, "Emergency Response Systems." - 9) Arrange affordable, easily accessible, and safe transportation.
+See Section 31-4, "Creating a Safe Environment," and Section 31-5, "Seniors Handyman and Home Modification Programs." - 5) Install a lock box near the outside of your front door.
+I recommend using the type that attaches to the door or house trim versus the type that loops over the door knob.
+These lock boxes cost around \$30 and are significantly less expensive than the cost of replacing or repairing your front door if the firemen have to break it open to reach you in an emergency. - 6) Cell phone.
+Always carry your cell phone with you everywhere, especially if you are outdoors.
+Also, have an easy-to-reach telephone on each level of your home, especially in your bathrooms, bedroom, and kitchen. - 7) Plan for potential functional and physical changes due to any progressive medical conditions and diseases you have.
+See also Section 31-8, "Emergency Response Systems." - 8) Arrange affordable, easily accessible, and safe transportation.
 Your 18- or 85-year-old friend might be "affordable and accessible" but also could be a very unsafe driver.
 Be smart.
-Uber and Lyft may be good options. - 10) Maintain your health through proper nutrition, hydration, exercise, and compliance with medication and medical advice.
-See Section 31-7, "Nutrition." - 11) Develop a home safety and evacuation plan.
+Uber and Lyft may be good options. - 9) Maintain your health through proper nutrition, hydration, exercise, and compliance with medication and medical advice.
+See Section 31-6, "Nutrition." - 10) Develop a home safety and evacuation plan.
 Prepare for any potential natural disasters, have a home evacuation plan, and have working smoke alarms, carbon monoxide detectors, and a fire extinguisher.
-See Section 31-8, "Disaster Evacuation Plans," and Section 31-9, "Emergency Response Systems."
+See Section 31-7, "Disaster Evacuation Plans," and Section 31-8, "Emergency Response Systems."